 - 📌 Arillas, where to stay in Corfu for relaxation

 Best areas to stay in Corfu for tourist

-1. Corfu Town, where to stay in Corfu for first time
+1. Corfu Town, where to stay in Corfu for first-timers

-Located on the east coast, If this is your first visit, Corfu Town, or Kerkyra, is the capital of the island.
-Home to more than 1/3rd of the island’s population, the city is broken into two distinctly different sides, the Old Town and the New Town.
+Home to more than 1/3rd of the island’s population, the capital city of Coruf is broken into two distinctly different sides, the Old Town and the New Town.